We live in a society that values exercise and nutrition as a way to stay healthy, lean and fit and this can cause athlete eating disorders.

 A commonly held belief is that body weight influences performance and thus, diets and dieting are seen as a way to enhance performance.
 This comes with risks, however, as weight is a sensitive and personal issue and diets usually lead to disordered eating.

-Today I want to share an article on the best ways to assess if an athlete might be exhibiting disordered eating behaviors, and the best next steps to take.
+Today I want to share an article written by our newest team member, Kelly Linehan, on the best ways to assess if an athlete might be exhibiting disordered eating behaviors, and the best next steps to take.

 Sports Participation, Athletes and the Development of Eating Disorders